johanseaxis/acap-native-sdk-examples/vdo-larod2/README.md

 ```

 ##### Conclusion
-- This is an example of test data, which is dependant on selected device and chip.
+- This is an example of test data, which is dependent on selected device and chip.
 - Street view has been used for testing.
 - Running inference is much faster on chip Google TPU than CPU with TensorFlow Lite.
 - Converting images takes almost the same time on both chips.